paulosuzart/paulosuzart.github.io/_posts/2014-04-27-sliding-window-events-with-clojure.markdown

 Hello all, I'm back to [clojure](http://clojuredocs.org) posts again. :)

 I was looking for a sliding window processing of events.
-This is something very commong in the world of [Complex Event Processing](http://en.wikipedia.org/wiki/Complex_event_processing) that can be roughly translated to query events adding a time dimension to the query.
+This is something very common in the world of [Complex Event Processing](http://en.wikipedia.org/wiki/Complex_event_processing) that can be roughly translated to querying events adding a time dimension to the query.

-We can easily find some great products/libs namely: The excelent [Oracle CEP](http://www.oracle.com/technetwork/middleware/complex-event-processing/overview/complex-event-processing-088095.html), [Jboss Drools Fusion](http://drools.jboss.org/drools-fusion.html), [Esper](http://esper.codehaus.org/), and the very useful [Clojure Werks](http://clojurewerkz.org/) [EEP, Embedded Event Processing](https://github.com/clojurewerkz/eep).
+We can easily find some great products/libs namely: The excelent [Oracle CEP](http://www.oracle.com/technetwork/middleware/complex-event-processing/overview/complex-event-processing-088095.html), [Jboss Drools Fusion](http://drools.jboss.org/drools-fusion.html), [Esper](http://esper.codehaus.org/), and the very useful [Clojure Werkz](http://clojurewerkz.org/) [EEP, Embedded Event Processing](https://github.com/clojurewerkz/eep).

 Excepting EEP, all the others are very complete.
-They offer a DSL so you can query and agregate streams of events in a very intuitive manner.
+They offer a DSL so you can query and aggregate streams of events in a very intuitive manner.
 But I was looking for something veeeery simple like **EEP**.

 EEP comes with some basic sliding window buffers.
 Be it based on size, be it based on time.
 The point with time based windows on EEP, is that they are basically a buffer waiting for some time to be elapsed before it sends all the entries to a handler.
-So in this case it is not so suitable for answering questions like: *"How much was my e-commerce sold in the last 4 minutes?"*
+So in this case it is not so suitable for answering questions like: *"How much my e-commerce sold in the last 4 minutes?"*

-To answer that, we can't accumulate events for 5 minutes, send all of the to a handler, and empty the buffer.
+To answer that, we can't accumulate events for 4 minutes, send all of the to a handler, and empty the buffer.
 If so, two subsequential queries to the buffer will return wrong values.
 Ex.:

 {% highlight bash %}
 |10 USD |10 USD , 20 USD | 10 USD , 20 USD                   | 0 USD
-t0       t1               t3 (time elapsed, do empty buffer)  t4
+t0       t1               t3 "time elapsed, do empty buffer!"  t4
 {% endhighlight %}

-Suppose ever `tn` is a minute elapsed.
+Suppose every `tn` is a minute elapsed.
 See?
-If time elapses at `t3` and you `sum` and get 50, but if you want to know the  total sold one minute later, you get 0!
+If time elapses at `t3` you `sum` and get 30, but if you want to know the  total sold one minute later, you get 0!
 It is not what I wanted.
 I then decided to go for my own implementation using [Meltdown](https://github.com/clojurewerkz/meltdown).

-Meltdown is the clojure api for [Reactor](https://github.com/reactor/reactor), an async, event passing and stream processing lib.
-The concepts behing are very simple and if tried something like [Go Channels](http://golang.org/doc/effective_go.html#channels), [core.async](http://clojure.github.io/core.async/) or [Pulsar](http://docs.paralleluniverse.co/pulsar/), there is no mistery.
+Meltdown is the clojure api for [Reactor](https://github.com/reactor/reactor), an async, message passing and stream processing lib.
+The concepts behind are very simple and if you tried something like [Go Channels](http://golang.org/doc/effective_go.html#channels), [core.async](http://clojure.github.io/core.async/) or [Pulsar](http://docs.paralleluniverse.co/pulsar/), there is no mistery.
 Just abstract the underlaying details and go writing code.

 Ok, enough.
 Lets see some code (The comments in the code explains everything):